-- i) Insulation to "A-0" standard is acceptable provided the bulkheads are protected by a fixed water-spray system in accordance with 5-4-3/9 with a minimum water capacity of 10 liters/minute/m (0.25 gpm/ft). - ii) Insulation to "A-0" standard is acceptable without a water-spray system provided the bulkheads are at least one deck above the cargo area and are at least 10 meters (33 ft) measured horizontally away from a vertical plane of the recovered oil tanks and sources of oil or vapor release (such as tank vents, valves, flanges, and fittings).
+- i) Insulation to "A-0" standard is acceptable provided the bulkheads are protected by a fixed waterspray system in accordance with 5-4-3/9.3 and 5-4-3/9.5 with a minimum water capacity of 10 liters/minute/m2 (0.25 gpm/ft2). - ii) Insulation to "A-O" standard is acceptable without a water-spray system provided the bulkheads are at least one deck above the cargo area and are at least 10 meters (33 ft) measured horizontally away from a vertical plane of the recovered oil tanks and sources of oil or vapor release (such as tank vents, valves, flanges, and fittings).